True confession: I love peeking into other people’s shopping carts. I’m fascinated by why someone might stock up on a particular product.

 I’m a fan of homemade birthday cakes, although my cake-decorating skills are reminiscent of drip-and-pour artist Jackson Pollock.

 Occasionally, for example when I’m hosting two dozen 11-year-olds at a bounce-house birthday party, I need a cake bigger than my baking skills can handle.

 You can choose from among a variety of themes, from rainbows to surfboards.
-But, here’s a pro tip: For a roomful of grade schoolers, choose a cake that has a rosebud on every single piece to prevent fighting over the icing.
-A $18.99 for a cake that serves 48 is a deal that beats any I’ve seen.
+But, here’s a pro tip: For a roomful of grade-schoolers, choose a cake that has a rosebud on every single piece to prevent fighting over the icing.
+They cost me about $19 for a cake that serves 48 — a deal that beats any I’ve seen.